 Types of SIM card

-The oldest of the three types of SIM is generally used in all handsets prior to 2010 and plenty issued thereafter.
-It is the largest of the three SIMs types, measuring 25x15mm.
+The oldest of the three types of SIM is generally used in all handsets prior to 2010 and some issued thereafter.
+It is the largest of the three SIM types, measuring 25x15mm.

 It’s now rare to see a Standard SIM card slot in new devices, although it is sometimes found on basic feature phones.